Computational Pathology: A Survey Review and The Way Forward: Domain Expert Knowledge Annotation

 \subsection{Optimum Labeling Workflow Design}

-This section focuses on the steps required for compilation of a CoPath dataset which is broken into three main sub-tasks: Data Acquisition, Data Annotation, and Data Management, as per Figure \ref{fig:optimum_labelling_workflow}.
+This section focuses on the steps required for compilation of a CPath dataset which is broken into three main sub-tasks: Data Acquisition, Data Annotation, and Data Management, as per Figure \ref{fig:optimum_labelling_workflow}.
 Each sub-task is discussed below with reference to its individual components in the hierarchical structure in Figure \ref{fig:optimum_labelling_workflow}.

 \textbf{\textit{Data Acquisition}} Database compilation starts from data acquisition.
 When collecting data, it is vital that there are large amounts of data \cite{data_collection_survey}, along with having sufficient diversity \cite{35, 373}.
-Specifically, diversity in CoPath data occurs in multiple ways, such as staining methods, tissue types and regions, laboratory processes, and digital scanners.
-We advise that CoPath researchers consult expert pathologists on the diversity of data required for various tasks.
+Specifically, diversity in CPath data occurs in multiple ways, such as staining methods, tissue types and regions, laboratory processes, and digital scanners.
+We advise that CPath researchers consult expert pathologists on the diversity of data required for various tasks.
 Ideally, all the data acquired in pathology should be perfect without any irregularity and artifacts.
 However, some level of artifacts and irregularity are unavoidable and introducing realistic artifacts that are representative of real-world scenarios into the data increases the robustness and generalizability of CAD tools.

 \textbf{\textit{Data Annotation}} After collecting sufficient data, the next task is annotation of the data.
 Data annotation is a costly process in both time and money, thus a budget and schedule should always be established when generating labels.
-There are often various approaches for annotating different structures \cite{semantic_annotation_cpath}, so a specific labelling taxonomy should be defined apriori.
+There are often various approaches for annotating different structures \cite{semantic_annotation_cpath}, so a specific labelling taxonomy should be defined \textit{a priori}.
 As mentioned previously, annotation should involve expert pathologists due to the domain knowledge requirement and importance of label correctness.
+A table of commonly used commercially available annotation software for annotating different slide formats are show in Table \ref{tab:1cb}, along with their compatible image formats which is important to note when trying to build compatible and accessible datasets.

 Once the ontology of class-definitions is defined (in collaboration with expert pathologists), there will be two ways to generate labels or annotations in general: domain expert labelling or non-expert labelling.
 The domain expert labelling refers to having pathologists annotate data that they are specialized at, which is labor-extensive.
 On the other hand, non-expert labelling can use crowdsourcing techniques to generate weak labels or have non-experts, such as junior pathologists or students, label the data.
 This process is cheaper and quicker, but it may be harder to maintain the same level of quality as domain expert labeling \cite{semantic_annotation_cpath}.
 Regardless of the labelling methodology used, labels generated from both should be validated.
 Finally, to determine the sufficiency of label quantity, one should consider the balance between the number of classes, representation size of each class, and complexity of class representation.
 Techniques from active-learning could be also leveraged to compensate for lack of resource management as well as maintain the quality of labeling as discussed above.